Medicare Savings Plans

 Medicaid used to pay for prescription drugs for people who were enrolled in Medicare.
 Now people who have both Medicaid and Medicare will receive help paying for their prescriptions through Medicare Part D. In some states, Medicaid may cover certain drugs that Medicare does not.
 In addition, people who are enrolled in both Medicaid and Medicare will automatically qualify for the Medicare Part D Low Income Subsidy.
 Also referred to as LIS (Extra Help)

 Medicare Savings Programs (MSPs) are Medicaid-administered programs specifically for people on Medicare who have limited income and limited resources.
 These programs help those qualified to afford Medicare.
-There are four different Medicare Savings Programs, each has different income and resource eligibility limits.Often times we come into contact with seniors that qualify for one or more of these programs but no one has told them.
+There are four different Medicare Savings Programs, Income and resource eligibility limits change annually.Often times we come into contact with seniors that qualify for one or more of these programs but no one has told them.
 In many cases we can help you figure out what your best options might be.

 Qualified Medicare Beneficiary (QMB):